vahanfreiheit/fdctina/content/join-us/our-community.md

 ---
-title: "We are a global team"
+title: We are a global team
 date: 2023-01-31
 draft: false
 weight: 1
 ---

-### We are a global team
+### We are a global team.

 In our Engineering Hubs in Hamburg and Lisbon you will meet people from all over the world.